chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 this functionality of Mason, users must have ``pkg-config`` installed.

-Mason interfaces with ``pkg-config`` through the ``mason system`` command. ``mason system search`` will print all the current packages listed and available for use in a Mason project.
+Mason interfaces with ``pkg-config`` through the ``mason system`` command. ``mason system search`` will print all the current packages installed and available for use in a Mason project.
 To examine the ``.pc`` file of a particular package, use ``mason system pc <package>`` where ``<package>`` is replaced with the particular package you are looking for.
-Here is an example of a workflow for creating a Mason project with ``openSSL``.
+Here is an example of a workflow for creating a Mason project with ``openssl`` which has already been installed.

-First I search to see that it is installed on my system with ``mason system search openSSl`` which prints
+First, search to see that it is installed with ``mason system search openSSl`` which outputs:

 .. code-block:: sh

-   $ mason system search openSSL
+   $ mason system search openssl
    openssl               OpenSSL - Secure Sockets Layer and cryptography libraries and tools

-To find out more about the package, since it is in fact installed on my system, I use the ``mason system pc`` command as follows
+To find out more about the package, since it is in fact installed on my system, use the ``mason system pc`` command as follows

 .. code-block:: sh

-   $ mason system pc openSSL
+   $ mason system pc openssl

    ------- openSSL.pc -------